Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

     Select the Hobby Dev - Free plan and click Submit

 1. Scroll back up and click "settings".
 Scroll down and click "Reveal config vars".
 Set up the same variables as in your env.py ():
-    !You shouldn't set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.
+    You should never set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.

     ```
     AWS_ACCESS_KEY_ID = "AWS_ACCESS_KEY_ID"